acifer/wikiconflict/README.md

 ### 3. Create Change Vector

 Next step is to transform Change Objects stored in `/data/change` objects into 600 dimensional Change Vector using pre trained word vectors downloaded from [fast text](https://github.com/facebookresearch/fastText/blob/master/docs/pretrained-vectors.md).
 The notebook [3_create_change_vector-v3.ipynb](./notebooks/[3_create_change_vector-v3.ipynb]) creates different change vectors corresponding to different values of parameter, *context_length*.
 All of these change vectors are saved in /`data/change_vector` directory.
-Change vector is created using neighbouring tokens of change vectors and *context_length* equals to number of tokens in left and right used to create change vectors.
+Change vector is created using averaging of vectors corresponding to neighbouring tokens of change vectors and *context_length* equals to number of tokens in left and right used to create change vectors.
 Corresponding to different values of *context_length* we get different Change Vectors for same Change Object.

 ### 4. Cluster and Evaluate
 Change Vectors saved in `/data/change_vector` corresponnding to different values of *context_length* is used to create DBSCAN cluster.
 These clusters are first evaluated using both intrinsic and extrinsic mechanism.
 We compare our cluster to one created by re-implementation of Bykau. et. al. DBSCAN has two parameters eps and min_samples which when combined with context_length gives us three paramters of our model against which we evaluate our model.